HackYourFutureBelgium/home/curriculum/architecture/README.md

   2. Plan, write and test your business logic
   3. Plan and write a static user interface (HTML+CSS)
   4. Develop interactions for the interface (listeners, handlers, components, custom events)
+- 🥚 **Other People's Code**: You will learn to use code other people wrote by reading their documentation and understanding their source code.
+This will happen when you use the Data Access layer provided by HYF, and when you use the functions written by your group members.
 - 🐣 **Nested Data**: Given a nested data structure containing arrays, objects and primitive values, you can 1) access a given value 2) update a given entry 3) filter the data
 - 🐣 **Matching a JSON Schemas**: You can write an object or array that matches a JSON schema.
 - 🐣 **Using a Library**: You can select which functions from the `/data-access` library to use in your Business Logic functions.
 This includes reading the documentation, tests and source code to understand how the Data Access functions work.